SNL: Stalking Santa Claus like Eminem—“This present is the only thing keeping me alive...”

 Lots of articles about CHRISTMAS HORROR stuff like books, movies and TV episodes

 D.M.
-Guay: Hell for the Holidays—the Christmas book from the horror comedy series 24/7 DEMON MART
+Guay: Hell for the Holidays—Christmas from the horror comedy series 24/7 DEMON MART

 Heartwarming Tale of Christmas Terror: The Stupidest Angel by Christopher Moore [Spotlight]